 What are the benefits of genioglossus advancement surgery?

-- Patients leave hospital within 1 to 2 days
+Patients leave the hospital within 1 to 2 days

-- Minimal pain and swelling in lower front teeth area
+Minimal pain and swelling in the lower front teeth area

 If you are suffering from sleep apnea and believe you may benefit from genioglossus advancement surgery, the first step is to consult with a sleep health expert.
 Ear, nose, and throat specialists at Sinus Center LA in Pacific Palisades have extensive experience in treating sleep apnea with genioglossus advancement surgery.
-Fill out this form to schedule an appointment or to learn more about Sinus Center LA’s treatment options.
+Fill out the form on this page to schedule an appointment or to learn more about Sinus Center Los Angeles treatment options.